Growing up my Dad drank Bud, you know the “King of Beers”, not Bud Light, not Bud Ice or Bud Light Limerita.

 Storing Craft Beer with a NewAir AWB-360DB Dual Zone Craft Beer Cooler

 Brewmaster, Adam Avery, tells people to put it in the coolest spot in your house or buy an extra refrigerator.

 “All my beer is stored in the 40°–45°F range.
 There is some fluctuation but never warmer than 45°F and never colder than 38°F.”

-Enjoy your costly collection for all it’s worth and invest in the best storage available with a NewAir AWB-360DB Dual Zone Wine & Beverage Cooler
+Enjoy your costly collection for all it’s worth and invest in the best storage available with our NewAir AWB-360DB dual zone beverage refrigerators.

 Dual cooling zones mean that the cabinet’s side by side storage areas are specialized and independently operated for chilling different craft beers at your desired temperature ranges.

 The thermostat ranges from 36-72° F in both zones and it can be adjusted if you want wine on one side and stout on the other.